MyGitHubSite/Udacity-FCND-T1P2-3D-Motion-Planning/README.md

     2) reading in the map (or set of points) and passing the information to the planner.
     3) defining the starting point and goal.
     4) sending drone information (position) to the planner.
-    5) Getting the plan (waypoints) back from the planner and passing it to the drone.
+    5) getting the plan (waypoints) back from the planner and passing it to the drone.

 ### B. Implementing Your Path Planning Algorithm
 ---